-Following the unanimous decision of the Scottish Parliament to extend the vote to 16 and 17 year olds, and Welsh plans to do the same for Assembly elections, it's time that England and Northern Ireland caught up.
+Following the unanimous decision of the Scottish Parliament to extend the vote to 16 and 17 year olds, and Wales extending the franchise for Assembly elections, it's time that England and Northern Ireland caught up.

 Evidence from the Scottish independence referendum shows that 16 and 17 year olds are more than capable of engaging with political issues, and have higher rates of turnout than 18 to 24 year olds.